Deathstroke: Blackest Night

-Batman and Robin

-Deathstroke is seen working with Talia al Ghul, controlling the body and physical actions of Robin to kill Batman.
-Deathstroke is able to control Robin's actions, thanks to a neural-implant inserted into Robin's spine by his mother while it was being surgically replaced.
-Batman defeats Deathstroke by taking advantage of the two-way connection between him and Robin by using a taser on Robin, the resulting electric shock overwhelming Deathstroke's enhanced senses.
-He then tracks Slade down and attacks him in his hospital bed for controlling Robin and for the Chemo attack, informing Slade that what happened then is just a 'trailer' for what he will do later.

 Titans: Villains for Hire

-Following the encounter with the Black Lanterns, Deathstroke recruits a team of supervillains consisting of Tattooed Man, Cheshire, Osiris, and the new character Cinder following the launch of Brightest Day.
+Following his encounter with the Black Lanterns, Deathstroke recruits a team of supervillains consisting of Tattooed Man, Cheshire, Osiris, and the new character Cinder following the launch of Brightest Day.
 The team ambushes Ryan Choi in his home, and then battles him.
 This ends with Deathstroke driving his sword through Ryan's chest, killing him.
-He then gives the deceased hero's body to Dwarfstar.
+He then gives Ryan's body to Dwarfstar.

-Following the assassination of the Atom, Deathstroke and the Titans are hired to kill Lex Luthor during his stay in Midway City.
+Following the assassination of Atom, Deathstroke and the Titans are hired to kill Lex Luthor during his stay in Midway City.
 The attack is revealed to be a ruse crafted by Slade and Luthor to draw out a traitor on Luthor's security staff, who is revealed to be a shape-shifting assassin named Facade.
 After the Titans capture Facade and turn him over to the scientists at LexCorp, Luthor rewards Slade by examining technology that he had earlier ordered Tattooed Man and Cheshire to steal.
 Slade claims that this will bring him one step closer to his true goal: the ability to cheat death itself.
 He also succeeds in recruiting Arsenal, a former member of the Teen Titans and Justice League, into the team.
 Shortly after inducting Arsenal into the team, Slade accepts a mission to rescue a child from a drug lord named Elijah.
 After discovering that Elijah is using the bodies of kidnapped children to create an addictive drug called Bliss, the Titans promptly kill the gangster and shut down his operation.
 As the Titans are preparing to return to the Labyrinth, Cheshire notices that Slade has tied up DJ Molecule, a powerful metahuman who was working for Elijah as a bodyguard.
 When asked what he is doing with the young man, Slade cryptically responds by saying that he only accepted the mission to capture Molecule for some unknown purpose.